 Choosing a baby dummy that is made from a one-piece design such as the HEVEA natural rubber pacifier, means there are no joints or cracks where dirt and bacteria can accumulate.
 Regular soothers usually have a crevice where the teat and shield come together, which can be difficult to keep clean.

-Always make sure baby's dummy is clean before use and check that the teat is undamaged.
+Always make sure baby's dummy is clean before use and check that the teat is undamaged before each use.

 6. How Often Should A Dummy Be Replaced

 It's important to discard of a dummy at the first signs of damage or weakness.
 This is vital to ensure the safety of your baby.
 If when you pull the teat there are any splits or changes it should be discarded.
 Consensus is that dummies should be replaced every 2 to 3 months or so.
 If your child has teeth, please be extra aware of signs of damage or weakness in the material.